kerl/kerl/README.md

 - KERL_BUILD_DIR where to hold the builds, defaults to $HOME/.kerl/builds
 - KERL_DEFAULT_INSTALL_DIR if set in ~/.kerlrc, install builds to this dir if no path is provided on installs, (recommend "$KERL_BASE_DIR/installs")
 - KERL_CONFIGURE_OPTIONS options to pass to Erlang's ./configure script, e.g. --without-termcap
+- KERL_CONFIGURE_APPLICATIONS if non-empty, subset of applications used in the builds (and subsequent installations) process, e.g. "kernel stdlib sasl"
 - KERL_DISABLE_AGNER if non-empty will disable agner support
 - KERL_AGNER_AUTOINSTALL a list of packages to pre-install
 - KERL_SASL_STARTUP use SASL system startup instead of minimal